 The article summarized the relentless attack that left the poor woman traumatized, but alive.
 He took his original clothes and makeup with him, leaving nothing behind for evidence.
 She summoned the courage to call the police, but the investigation never garnered any suspects.

-She forced down a queasy feeling, thumbing through more clippings and articles in the jewelry box.
+Darci forced down a queasy feeling, thumbing through more clippings and articles in the jewelry box.
 Why didn't my mother tell the police about her own encounter?
 Because she was too ashamed, that's why.
 There were a couple other stories that followed within the same year, then everything seemed to stop.

 "Darci, supper's ready.
 I made your favorite, chicken and dumplings."